otx.engine#

 CLI Usage:

-1. you can train with data_root only. then OTX will provide default model.
+1. Can train with data_root only. then OTX will provide default training configuration.

-2. you can pick a model or datamodule as Config file or Class.
+2. Can pick a model or datamodule as Config file or Class.

-3. Of course, you can override the various values with commands.
+3. Of course, can override the various values with commands.

 property datamodule: OTXDataModule#